 A recent publication in Energy Economics by Douglas Reynolds and Jungho Baek has analyzed the use of Hotelling and Hubbert theories as determinants for oil price.
-Their conclusing is that scarcity rent has little importance, while the Hubbert curve is a major determinant for oil prices.
+Their conclusion is that scarcity rent has little importance, while the Hubbert curve is a major determinant of oil prices.

 Available from: ScienceDirect